magicpatterns/catalog/README.md

 ## 🎨 Why should I use Mirrorful?

-Mirrorful makes design system management simple.
-We're on a mission to help all projects on the Internet be as beautiful as they can be.
-The bar is getting higher.
-As Linear says, "software has lost its magic."
+Design systems are the building blocks of your app, but many projects don't adopt them until it's too late because they believe it will slow you down.
+Mirrorful will speed you up.
+Its lightweight and dead simple.

-Design systems are the building blocks of your app, but many projects don't adopt them until it's too late.
+We're on a mission to help your project be as beautiful as possible.
+The bar for high quality design is getting higher.
+We want to help everyone add simple design tokens to new (and existing!) projects.

 Install Mirrorful in 5 minutes today, and then design at scale forever.
-We believe all you need is a source of truth, color variables, and a few design tokens and you are set up for success.
+We believe all you need is a source of truth, color variables, a few design tokens and you are set up for success.

 ## ❤️ Community & Support